konflux-ci/quality-dashboard/README.md

 The database will retain last 10 days of CI job executions.

 ##### About entgo framewrok
 Ent is an Object Relational Mapping (ORM) framework for modeling any database schema as Go objects.
-The only thing you need is define a schema and Ent will handle the rest.
+The only thing you need to do is to define a schema and Ent will handle the rest.
 Your schema will be validated first, then Ent will generate a well-typed and idiomatic API.
 The generated API is used to manage the data and will contain:
 * Client objects used to interact with the database
 * CRUD builders for each schema type